 Abstract.
 This paper studies a semiparametric inference procedure for a finite-dimensional parameter in a continuous-time regression model involving high-frequency data in a large cross-section.
 The model concerns the relationship between a noisy dependent process and a possibly nonlinear transform of stochastic volatility over a fixed time span, with its coefficients allowed to depend on a set of firm-specific characteristics.
 The construction of the estimator involves two steps: the nonparametric recovery of stochastic volatility processes, followed by a parametric second stage that uses the volatility estimates.
 I show that the estimator admits a central limit theorem and provide a consistent estimator of the asymptotic conditional variance based on a factor-analytic method.
 The finite sample performance of the inference procedure is satisfactory in a realistically calibrated Monte Carlo setting.
 In a novel empirical application, I study the relationship between bid-ask spread and the spot standard deviation of asset price.
 The slope coefficient estimate, which measures the heterogeneous level of information asymmetry, is closely related to firm characteristics such as size, algorithmic trading proxies, and institutional ownership.

-- Variation and Efficiency of High-Frequency Betas, with Jia Li, George Tauchen and Viktor Todorov, Journal of Econometrics, under revision.
+- Variation and Efficiency of High-Frequency Betas, with Jia Li, George Tauchen and Viktor Todorov, resubmitted at Journal of Econometrics.

 Abstract.
 This paper studies the efficient estimation of betas from high-frequency return data on a fixed time interval.
 Under an assumption of equal diffusive and jump betas, we derive the semiparametric efficiency bound for estimating the common beta and we develop an adaptive estimator that attains the efficiency bound.
 We further propose a Hausman type test for deciding whether the common beta assumption is true from the high-frequency data.
 In our empirical analysis we provide examples of stocks and time periods for which a common market beta assumption appears true and ones for which this is not the case.
 We further quantify empirically the gains from the efficient common beta estimation developed in the paper.